WordPress/gutenberg/packages/components/src/notice/README.md

 # Notice

 This component is used to display notices in the editor.
-Notices use an ARIA `role="alert"`: they're assertive live regions and will be processed as such by assistive technologies.
-For this reason, they must be returned directly, without any wrappers.
+Notices also provide audible messages to assistive technologies using ARIA live regions.
+By default, the audible message will be the content fo the notice.
+To use a different audible message, use the `spokenMessage` prop.

 ## Usage